Jeremiah Jackson: Baltimore Orioles

 On November 25, 2024, Jackson signed a minor league contract with the Baltimore Orioles organization.
 He was assigned to the Double-A Chesapeake Baysox to open the 2025 season and was promoted to the Triple-A Norfolk Tides in June.
 On July 25, 2025, Jackson was selected to the 40-man roster and promoted to the major leagues for the first time.
 He was optioned back to Norfolk the following day without making an appearance, briefly becoming a phantom ballplayer.
 At Norfolk, he hit .377 with 11 home runs over forty games.

 Jackson was promoted to the major leagues for a second time on July 31, 2025.
 Jackson made his MLB debut on August 1, at Wrigley Field versus the Chicago Cubs.
-He, Jackson Holliday, and Alex Jackson combined to retire Carson Kelly at home plate to end the first inning in a 5-3 away loss to the Chicago Cubs on August 3.
+He, Jackson Holliday, and Alex Jackson played for the Orioles on August 3 in a game at Wrigley Field.
 This was the first time in MLB's Modern Era (since 1900) that a team started at least three players whose given name or surname was Jackson.
-Jackson recorded his first MLB hit during the game, a single off Cade Horton.
-Jackson hit his first MLB home run off of AJ Blubaugh of the Houston Astros on August 23.
+Remarkably, the three Jacksons combined to throw out a runner at the plate, nailing Carson Kelly to end the first inning in a 5-3 loss to the Chicago Cubs.
+It was a 9-4-2 putout, Jeremiah Jackson to Jackson Holliday to Alex Jackson.
+Jeremiah Jackson recorded his first MLB hit during the game, a single off Cade Horton.
+He hit his first MLB home run off of AJ Blubaugh of the Houston Astros on August 23.
+Jackson played in a total of 48 games for Baltimore, and hit .276 with five home runs and 21 RBI.

+On April 30, 2026, Jackson hit a grand slam off of Jason Alexander of the Houston Astros, helping fuel the Orioles to a 10–3 victory.